Master this basic exercise to improve posture, breathe easier, and feel stronger.

 Step #2: Lower the Top Pad onto Your Thighs

 Push the top pad down far enough so that it puts pressure on the top of your legs without being uncomfortable.
-Your feet should feel stable on the ground, about hip-width apart.
+Your feet should feel stable on the floor, about hip-width apart.

 Step #3: Set Your Starting Weight